Strydir/SSLoader/README.md

 Welcome to my Steam Shortcut/Game Loader!

-Download the ZIP file, NOT the exe!
+Download SGLoader.ZIP, NOT the exe!
 The exe is not a standalone file.

 This is a simplified version of CogentRifter's Home Loader, found here:  https://github.com/CogentHub/HomeLoader.
 With his permission, I have modified it for my needs.